 Key actions

-• Continued development of bespoke customer focused products and stock ranges made from sustainable materials, aligned with customer’s brand values that can be distributed globally.
+Continued development of bespoke customer-focused products and stock ranges made from sustainable materials.

-• Strive to reduce the amount of single-use plastic in our product packaging and transit packaging and prioritise the use of recycled and recyclable materials.
+Continue efforts to minimise the amount of single-use plastic in product packaging and transit packaging.

-• Aim to reduce the amount of waste being sent to landfill from our warehouses and distribution centres.
+Aim to achieve zero waste to landfill by 2030 across all warehouses and distribution centres.

 Empowering our people